 CGTN: How China aims to benefit world with 'shared future' vision

 BEIJING, Nov.
-13, 2022 /CNW/ -- China is committed to building a human community with a shared future because it believes that it is the best path forward for all the world's people.
+13, 2022 /PRNewswire/ -- China is committed to building a human community with a shared future because it believes that it is the best path forward for all the world's people.

 As an ancient Chinese philosopher observed, "all living things may grow side by side without harming one another, and different roads may run in parallel without interfering with one another."